 La Pâtisserie des Rêves has multiple locations in Paris.
 During the tour, we visited the location at 93 Rue du Bac, 75007 Paris, France.

-Last Bites of the Baguette to Bistro Tour
+Last Bites Of The Paris Baguette To Bistro Tour

-The Baguette to Bistro tour impressed this pair of food tour skeptics.
-We’re eager to discover more Context tours in the future.
+The Paris Baguette to Bistro tour impressed this pair of food tour skeptics.
+We’re eager to discover more food tours in the future.
 Until then, we will keep eating baguettes, pining for the French ones, as we continue to taste the world.